-The Western stock recruitment scenarios are intended to capture two alternative hypotheses for historical recruitment: the ‘high then low recruitment’ hypothesis captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness after 1975 (second R0 estimated), and the ‘high recruitment’ hypothesis that maintains a Beverton-Holt recruitment relationship with fixed moderate steepness throughout the time series.
-The third level for West recruitment evaluates the robustness of CMPs to a future shift between these alternative recruitment scenarios.
+The Western Stock recruitment scenarios are intended to capture two alternative hypotheses for historical recruitment.
+The ‘high then low recruitment’ hypothesis is captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness after 1975 (second R0 estimated).
+The ‘high recruitment’ hypothesis is captured by level 2, a Beverton-Holt recruitment relationship with fixed moderate steepness throughout the time series.
+The third level for Western Stock recruitment evaluates the robustness of CMPs to a future shift between these alternative recruitment scenarios.
+In this third scenario recruitment mimics level 1, but 10-years into the projections the higher steepness switches back to moderate steepness.

 Similarly, the East stock recruitment level 1 has two periods of differing unfished recruitment, level 2 assumes a single unfished recruitment value throughout and the third level, as for the West, considers a shift between recruitment scenarios after 10 years.
 Until very recently level 1 (low then high recruitment) was the prevailing hypothesis; however, recent assessments have estimated lower recruitments providing some support for level 2.